Imafikus/simple-genetic-algorithm/README.md

 After these steps we will have new population, if chromosome from that populations satisfies the criterium, iterations are over, if not, process is repated with the new population.

+Iteratuons are over when best fit in generation is <= Epsilon, where Epsilon is some fixed accuracy, so algorithm IS NOT CONVERGING.